aerostitch/joeyzTools/aws/elb_log_analyzer/README.md

 ## `aws_ec2_elb_log_analyzer.go`

-This tool analyzes access logs for classic ELB access logs and pushes them inside a MySQL/MariaDB database so that you can generate some reporting on it.
+This tool analyzes access logs for classic ELB access logs (from local files or from files stored in an s3 bucket), pushes them inside a MySQL/MariaDB database and generate a csv that summarizes your access logs usage (optionally).

 Easy way to get a DB:
 ```